LewiDev/Count-Bot/README.md

 Although the bot was eligible for Discord verification, it was unfortunately taken offline due to funding and hosting issues.
 Nonetheless, the bot offers a variety of features to engage and motivate users in counting challenges, with a robust leaderboard that showcases top participants.

+Please Note: This code is older and does not reflect my current coding standards.
+It is not a display of my current abilities.

 # Features:

 - Tracks and displays count-based activities in your Discord server